redtachyon2098/VIBE/README.md

-dependencies: ollama, requests, yq(by default, can be disabled in auto.py by setting cleanjson to False)
+dependencies: requests, yq(by default, can be disabled in auto.py by setting cleanjson to False)

 **What, what even is this?**